cellml/libcellml/docs/theory/theory_hh.rst

    The relationship between the ion channels for sodium, potassium and the leakage current, and the membrane and environment components.

+As with other aspects of libCellML, there are several options for the model construction process.
+Since we already have potassium and sodium channel models avaiable, it would make sense to be able to reuse these here.
+This functionality requires *imports* and is not yet avaiable **TODO** in libCellML.

 Simulation and results
 ----------------------
-:ref:`Tutorial 8<tutorial8>` outlines how smaller models can be used to construct a more complicated model.
+:ref:`Tutorial 8<tutorial8>` outlines how smaller models can be used to construct a more complicated model as described above.
 In this instance, the models described earlier representing a :ref:`potassium channel<theory_potassiumchannel>` and a :ref:`sodium channel<theory_sodiumchannel>`, as well as one to represent the leakage concept introduced above can be combined to make the full